Towards Secure Over-The-Air Computation: Introduction

 In some of the foreseen scenarios, such as e-health or industrial applications, security and privacy are expected to be major concerns in addition to efficient resource usage.
 Information theoretic secrecy can complement classic cryptography in addressing these issues.
-A natural way to enhance security in a setting such as in~\cite{bjelakovic2019distributed} is to add a jammer to the system that deteriorates the signal-to-noise ratio (SNR) of the eavesdropper and thereby prevents it from reconstructing a low-noise estimate of the objective function.
+A natural way to enhance security in an analog \gls{ota} computation setting such as~\cite{gastpar2003source,goldenbaum2013robust,kiril,bjelakovic2019distributed,amiri2020machine,liu2020over,frey2021over} is to add a jammer to the system that deteriorates the signal-to-noise ratio (SNR) of the eavesdropper and thereby prevents it from reconstructing a low-noise estimate of the objective function.
 In this case, it is necessary to place the jammer so that its signal is significantly stronger at the eavesdropper than it is at the legitimate receiver.
 Since in general, the exact position of an eavesdropper is not known, jammers typically have to be placed at multiple locations.
 In this work, we propose to turn this situation around and place the jammer so that its signal is stronger at the legitimate receiver than it is at the eavesdropper.
 Such a setup is often easier to realize since the jammer can for instance be set up in proximity to the legitimate receiver and in certain settings, such as factory buildings, it may be feasible to assume that the attacker is located, e.g., outside of the building while the legitimate receiver and the transmitters are inside.
-Our proposed scheme exploits the assumption that the jammer's signal is stronger at the legitimate receiver than it is at the eavesdropper.
-With that, it ensures that the eavesdropper observes a signal very similar to one jammed by white noise, while allowing the legitimate receiver to reconstruct the exact jamming sequence used and thus cancel it from its own received signal.
+Our proposed scheme operates under the assumption that the jamming signal is stronger at the legitimate receiver than it is at the eavesdropper.
+It is applicable to the special case of \gls{ota} computation of an arithmetic average over an \gls{awgn} channel.
+The main idea is to carefully construct a jamming signal in such a way that it can be fully reconstructed (and therefore canceled in post-processing) by the legitimate receiver, while the eavesdropper is impacted by the jamming signal as though it was white noise.